Get Outside. Grow Inside.

 In addition to making a general donation to Jameson Camp, donors are welcome to designate their gift to a particular program.

-Support Summer Camp with a designated donation today!
+support Summer Camp today!

-By giving $500 you can personally sponsor a child to attend Jameson Camp who might not otherwise have had the opportunity, due to his or her family’s hardship.
-Such a donation qualifies for the Aspire level of Jameson Camp’s Giving Society, meaning you will receive a handwritten thank you note from the camper you sponsored, a description of the activities they participated in at camp, and recognition on our website and in our annual report.
+By giving $550 you can personally sponsor a child to attend Jameson Camp who might not otherwise have had the opportunity, due to his or her family’s hardship.
+Such a donation qualifies for the Aspire level of Jameson Camp’s Giving Society meaning you will receive a handwritten thank you note from the camper you sponsored, a description of the activities they participated in at camp, and recognition on our website and in our annual report.

 “When you come here you can be yourself.
 You don’t have to try to be anyone else.
 Everybody likes me the way I am, and I like everyone the way the way they are.
 I’m not afraid to be who I am.”

-Jameson Camp’s Youth Leadership program provides character and leadership development training to underserved teens.
+Jameson Camp’s Youth Leadership program provides character and leadership development training to under served teens.
 We serve teenagers who are facing a number of challenges that can undermine their chances to succeed.
 63% are from disadvantaged backgrounds and many are coping with other obstacles such as autism, learning disabilities and HIV/AIDS.
 In our program, they feel welcomed and supported and are able to thrive.

 Your donation of $2,000 can support one Youth Leader in a full year of activities, including: volunteer projects in surrounding communities; college visits; camping trips and outdoor exploration such as a backpacking trip through the Appalachian Mountains.
 Through our program, teens learn and practice important life skills.
 They participate in a variety of activities that allow them to grow as leaders and develop skills, such as: teamwork; communication; problem solving; conflict resolution; critical thinking; the importance of community service; and the ability to maintain positive attitudes and relationships.